revilowaldow/BITC/Jobs/Level 3/Murders in Lowtown.md

 City of [[Kathkach]] is old and was built
-First Founding was under [[Brayk Brasshand]] and offered tribute to [[Aepoptosis]] Ritual and rites were performed including bloody sacrifice and gladiatorial combat
+First Founding was under [[Brayk Brasshand]] and offered tribute to [[Aepoptosis]] Ritual and rites were performed including bloody sacrifice and gladiatorial combat Arenas supported this now ladies library, on houses cobalt Comanda, one is still arena, one is submerged, one is abandoned